vimpunk/cratetorrent/DESIGN.md

   download, storing it with the in-progress piece.

 The second approach is chosen for several reasons:
-- it's easier to implement and test (particularly structuring the pre-computation);
+- the way the code is currently laid out it is easier to implement and test;
-- in the first approach, we'd have to loop through all files anyway to find the matching piece indices, so we don't save much computation (though it would be slightly more straightforward to compare piece indices than byte offsets);
+- in the first approach, to find the matching piece indices, we'd have to loop through all files anyway, so we don't save much computation;
-- and also, slightly less memory overhead as we're only storing this data when a piece is being downloaded, not with all files in a torrent, which is wasteful if their pieces are already downloaded.
+- and also, there is slightly less memory overhead as we're only storing this data when a piece is being downloaded, not with all files in a torrent at all times, which is wasteful if their pieces are already downloaded.

 The concrete algorithm is this:
 - find the first file where